 An important consideration for opening - or reopening - a unit is where and when to meet

 There are lots of practical things to think about when deciding when and where to hold your unit meeting.
 It's best to get this organised as early as possible as this will need to be decided before you get everything else in place.

 Your choice of location may be limited if you’re in a small community.
 In busier areas, there may be a number of places you can compare for price, availability and suitability.

 You must also consider safety: is the area well lit?
 Is there safe parking?
-Is it accessible?
-Is it in an area where there are lots of girls and families?
+Is the room or building you’re using secure?
+Is the venue used by other groups at the same time?
 Bring someone along when you visit potential meeting places – two heads are better than one.

 Where should I look?